bartholomews/discogs4s/README.md

 ### Client Credentials

-If you want to use consumer credentials, add them in your `application.conf`:
+If you want to use consumer credentials from config, add them in your `application.conf`:
 ```
 user-agent {
     app-name = "your-consumer-app"